Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Green companies are typically more future-focused and foster a stronger spirit of innovation, which can often lead to greater profits and higher dividends.

 There’s never been a better time to invest for the environment — whether it’s through donating to charity, investing in green securities or comparing environmentally friendly banks and alternatives.
 Think through your financial goals, then choose the methods that will empower you to put your dollars to good use.
+And while you’re out, check out guide for even more ways to invest in socially minded companies and products.

 More guides on Finder